Description

 - In the wild, they live in flocks and form strong social bonds, which is why they thrive on interaction in captivity.

-- African Grey Parrots are listed as endangered in some regions due to habitat loss and the illegal pet trade.
+- They are listed as endangered in some regions due to habitat loss and the illegal pet trade.

 Conclusion

 Adopting an African Grey Parrot is a rewarding but long-term commitment.
 These intelligent and sensitive birds require dedicated care, mental stimulation, and a loving environment to thrive.
-If you’re ready to provide the time and attention they need, an African Grey Parrot can be a lifelong companion and a source of endless joy.
+If you’re ready to provide the time and attention they need, this parrot can be a lifelong companion and a source of endless joy.

 Reviews